leerob/dart-react-todo/README.md

 ##### [dart_dev](https://github.com/Workiva/dart_dev)

-dart_dev is our centralized tooling built on-top of the Dart SDK.
+dart_dev is our centralized tooling built on top of the Dart SDK.
 All Dart projects eventually share a common set of development requirements:

 - Tests (unit, integration, and functional)
 - Code coverage